hakuturu583/nanogaia/README.md

 ## Training

-The training script consumes 32-frame windows from `dataset/Chunk_*` sequences, uses the first 16 frames (+ pose deltas) as input, and predicts the next 16 frames conditioned on future pose deltas via cross-attention.
+The training script consumes 16-frame windows from `dataset/Chunk_*` sequences, uses the first 8 frames (+ pose deltas) as input, and predicts the next 8 frames conditioned on the next 8 pose deltas via cross-attention.

 Basic run (logs to Weights & Biases by default):